 This list will be empty if you haven't created any tasks/costs yet.
 Click on Create new, and a new window will show up:

-Here you will be able to fill in blank fields.
+Here you will be able to fill in blank fields and tick the appropriate items.

 Label: Name your task/cost, for example: Proofreading

-Colour: Set a colour to represent the tasks on the Production Scheduling grid.
+Colour: Set a colour to represent the task on the Production Scheduling grid.
 To do so, click on the small box and adjust the colour by dragging the cursor up and down:

 Click OK when you are finished.